Chair and Cabinet Members 2018/2019

 Health Engagement Lead

-This person is responsible for our work with Medway NHS Foundation Trust NELFT, Healthwatch, community health groups and any other groups associated with health.
+I am responsible for our work with Medway NHS Foundation Trust NELFT, Healthwatch, community health groups and any other groups associated with health.
 Spokesperson for young people health issues, consultation and focus groups.

 We have vacancies for the following positions.